 We brought death upon ourselves.
 We cut the cord of life when we rejected God's Word.
 We chose the coffin over paradise.
-We chose the march to the grave.
+Adam and Eve chose the walk to the grave over walking the garden with God.
 And we are surrounded by reminders of that choice everywhere we turn.
-Mental illness, children who live in this world only short days or years, car accidents, arguments and hurt feelings, corrupt governments, false and even violent religions, violent weather, famine, suicide, disease, abortion, divorce, apathy toward the Word of God, disinterest in prayer, the desires of your flesh that contradict God's Word, your failure to deny them and willingness to excuse them.
+Mental illness, children who live in this world only short days or years, car accidents, arguments and hurt feelings, corrupt legal systems, false and even violent religions, violent weather, famine, suicide, disease, abortion, divorce, apathy toward the Word of God, disinterest in prayer, the desires of your flesh that contradict God's Word, your failure to deny them and willingness to excuse them.
 The list is endless.
 The whole universe groans under the corruption of death.
 Nothing is free of its touch.

 And it doesn't do anyone any good to gloss over it or call it something else, hoping to make it hurt less.
 Death is of the devil.
-Death is the wages of sin, what we have earned for our disobedience and the delusion that we can live without God, without His Word.
+Death and all of the afflictions that lead up to it, are the wages of sin, what we have earned for our disobedience and the delusion that we can live without God, without His Word.
 That is hell.
 That is the eternal judgment - a life apart from any of God's care and presence.
 And perhaps you have been granted a taste of this death.
-Perhaps your conscience has been plagued by the terror of having been separated from God.
-You know what you have done and what you deserve.
+Perhaps your conscience has been plagued by the terror of having been separated from God, from having lived a life contrary to the Word of God.
+Perhaps God has allowed you taste some of the temporary fruits of such a life as the father did the prodigal son.
+You know what you have done and what you deserve because of it.
 Perhaps you have endured long nights of hopeless despair because of your guilt, knowing that God would be completely justified in turning His face away from you forever.
 There are no more excuses to hide behind.
 Just the raw truth that you are a sinner who deserves nothing short of death.
 The casket belongs to you.

 Blessed are you.
 You have been given a foretaste so that you might be saved.
 The God of life does not desire to see you or any other sinner dead.
-Jesus has come for you, to stop your death march and give you life again.
+Jesus has come for you, to stop your death march and to place you into the procession of life back into the holy city, the New Jerusalem.
 He has come to give you hope and to wipe away death's tears.
-He has stepped into the dark night of your despair and anxiousness and cast away death's shadow with the unconquerable light of His resurrection.
+He has stepped into the dark night of your despair and anxiousness and cast away death's shadow with the unconquerable light of His resurrection so that death itself has no actual power over you.
 That is not some empty platitude.
 Jesus wants you to look beyond the grave to see the life He gives.
 From Nain Jesus continued His journey to Jerusalem.
 There He was judged guilty of your sin.
 There He was condemned to your death.
 He was cast out of the City of God's presence, the City of Peace, as Adam and Eve once were and all of us with them.
 There on Golgotha your sin, all of it, was put to death in the flesh of God's only-begotten Son.
-There

-God, the Father Almighty, turned away His face from Jesus, and gave Him over to death.
+There God, the Father Almighty, turned away His face from Jesus, and gave Him over to death.